-A Bathtub, is a feature of any bathroom and as such it is usually an expensive purchase whether your looking at a traditional cast iron tub or the more modern and economical acrylic options on the market.
-We here at Durovin have moved away from tradition and have focused on the Acrylic range, and here are a few reasons why to help you when deciding to replace your current model.
+A Bathtub, is a feature of any bathroom and as such it is usually an expensive purchase whether you are looking at a traditional cast iron tub or the more modern and economical acrylic options on the market.
+We here at Durovin have moved away from tradition and have focused on the Acrylic range and here are a few reasons why to help you when deciding to replace your current model.

 Manufacturing An Acrylic Tub

 Acrylic tubs, as we have mentioned, are modern concept when compared to some of the other more traditional materials on offer.
 At the heart of this tub are acrylic sheets that have been vacuum molded into the shape of the tub, or spa.
 These acrylic sheets are nonporous and have a beautiful glass like finish and are coated with out NANO coating to ensure a glossy finish, making it an ideal surface for the interior part of a tub.
 To strengthen this mould a layer of fiberglass is sprayed onto the back of the tub, this additional fiberglass coat gives the tub the strength needed to bear the weight needed when a bath is in use.
 The finished product is a bath that can be molded into many different shapes offering a multitude of designs but more importantly is both strong and lightweight.
 The weight factor is one of the big benefit of an acrylic tub, as this allows the item to be fitted in a host of designs and locations.
 An acrylic tub can weigh on average 50kg with cast iron counterparts weight in excess of 5 times this amount.